mlen108/pipin/README.rst

 Let's *pipin*!

-pipin is a little Python script to search for a given app within your dependencies.
+pipin is a little Python script to search for a given app(s) within your project's dependencies.

-It simply searches in your project's requirements file (yes, it leaves the 'pip freeze' alone).
-You could probably handle same needs with ack or grep, but pipin is less characters to write, colorizes the output nicely etc.
+You could probably handle same needs with `ack` or `grep`, but `pipin` is less characters to write, colorizes the output nicely etc.

 .. image:: https://travis-ci.org/mattack108/pipin.png?branch=master
    :target: https://travis-ci.org/mattack108/pipin